SkylineCommunications/dataminer-docs/connector-help/connector_help/Suitelife_Systems_Axess.md

 ## How to use

-The element created with this driver consists of the following data pages:
+The element created with this connector consists of the following data pages:

 - **General**: Displays the **Status Table**, with the Channel Numbers, States, Name, and Values, as well as the **Analog Table**, with the Channel Numbers, States, Name, and Values.
-- **Debug**: Contains parameters that can be used to debug the driver.
+- **Debug**: Contains parameters that can be used to debug the connector.

 ## Notes

-The driver polls the tables using a 30-second timer.
+The connector polls the tables using a 30-second timer.